-The City and the Authority will enter into a Site Lease dated as of September 1, 2020 (the "Site Lease").
-Under the Site Lease, the City will lease certain real property to the Authority, consisting of the City Hall (as described herein, the "Leased Property").
+The City and the Authority will enter into a Site Lease dated as of October 1, 2020 (the "Site Lease").
+Under the Site Lease, the City will lease certain real property to the Authority, consisting of an ice skating facility (as described herein, the "Leased Property").
 Concurrently, the City and the Authority will enter into the Lease, under which the Authority will lease the Leased Property back to the City.
 See "THE LEASED PROPERTY."